GSA-TTS/usagov-benefits-eligibility/content/benefits/veterans-medallion.md

 lifeEvents:
 - "bereavement"
 source:
-  name: "Dept. of Veterans Affairs"
+  name: "U.S. Department of Veteran Affairs"
   link: "https://www.va.gov/burials-memorials/memorial-items/headstones-markers-medallions/"

 summary: "Some veterans who are buried in a private cemetery, including veterans of the National Guard, may be eligible for a headstone medallion or grave marker and Presidential Memorial Certificate."